Type One Teen Diabetes Burnout Survival Guide

 The cliché opening to any blog related to diabetes is as follows: “On October 2, 2002 at the age of four my life was changed forever.
-I was tragically diagnosed with Type One diabetes.”
+I was tragically diagnosed with type 1 diabetes.”
 I will save you from all of the sappy, over exaggerated stuff.
-But, yes, surprisingly or not, I have Type One diabetes.
+But, yes, surprisingly or not, I have type 1 diabetes.
 I have lived with this disease for over 12 years and still make mistakes.

 As I was diagnosed at such a young age (4) I do not know anything different than constantly worrying about my blood sugar.
 As a child I just assumed everyone had to cope with diabetes, it was a part of life and simply something I had to deal with.

 Fast-forward a couple of years to middle school, my mind set drastically changed.
 I wasn’t upset I had diabetes, I was FURIOUS.
 The usual, “why me” thoughts occurred at least twice a day.
 It was totally unfair I had to deal with diabetes when my friends’ biggest worries were how they were going to get home from a Friday night football game.
 I was worrying about not waking up the next morning due to a seizure.

 By the time high school arrived, I was fed up with diabetes.

 Like any other teenager, I wanted to fit in and be apart of the cool crowd.
 As you can imagine, I was unlike any of my friends; none of them had an insulin pump attached to their hip or had to prick their finger every time they ate.
 I wanted a boyfriend, but what boy would ever date me, with all this baggage?
 I wanted to wear a pretty dress, but could never find a place to hide my insulin pump.
 I wanted a good night’s rest, but was woken up to test my blood every night.
 In my eyes, diabetes stopped me from being a normal person.
 I was passed the pissed off stage and arrived at the stage of sadness and disappointment.